claesenm/optunity/docs/examples/python/parabola.rst

 For such simple functions we would use different solvers in practice, but the main idea remains.

 To get a basic understanding of the way various solvers in Optunity work, we can optimize this function with all solvers and plot the resulting call logs.
-This code for this is available in `bin/examples/python/parabola.py`.
+The source code for this example is available in `bin/examples/python/parabola.py`.
 Below are plots of the traces and precision of various solvers in optimizing a 2D parabola.
 These results are averaged over 200 runs, in each run the solvers got a budget of 100 function evaluations with the box :math:`x=(-5, 5)`, :math:`y=-(5, 5)`.

 .. figure:: parabola_solver_traces.png